madmann91/slang/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ## Status
-Currently only the lexer, preprocessor, parser and the test suite are implemented.
+Every part of the front-end has been implemented, along with a complete test suite.
 The whole GLSL 4.0 specification
 is supported.
 Some extensions are also implemented, to allow parsing of older GLSL versions (attribute or varying
 qualifiers, for instance).

+## Documentation
 The documentation can be generated using doxygen.

 ## License
 The code is distributed under the LGPL license.